-The Special Event Application and permit fee are due at least 60 days prior to the event date.
+The Special Event Application and permit fee are due at least 60 days before the event date.

-Following application submittal, all internal city departments will review the application and respond to the Special Event Coordinator.
-At that time a review committee meeting date will be set between with the departments involved and the permit applicant; this meeting date is approximately 30-45 days prior to the event.
+After you submit the application, all internal city departments will review the application and respond to the Special Event Coordinator.
+At that time a review committee meeting date will be set between with the departments involved and the permit applicant; this meeting date is 30-45 days prior to the event.

-Applications submitted in advance of 60 days can have their applications reviewed sooner than 30–45 days prior to their event if city staff is given enough lead time to review the application.
+Applications submitted before 60 days in advance of the event can be reviewed sooner than 30-45 days before the event if city staff is given enough lead time to review the application.

 The City of McKinney will do its best to accommodate applicants in the timeline of when applications are received and when the event is to take place.

 Events in City Parks or on a Hiking or Biking Trail

 If your desired event or race is taking place in one of our city parks or on a hiking or biking trail, prior to submitting a special event permit application please call Ryan Mullins, Assistant Parks Director, at 972-547-7482 to check on park/trail availability.

 Race or Run Events Involving Public Streets or Right-of-ways